 - We may need to adjust our working time to accommodate people on the other side of the world.
 My coaching client in S. Korea and I work on the weekend – Saturday supper time for me; early Sunday morning for her.

 - Google Calendar allows us to show our appointments in another time zone.
 See the picture above.
 I can set up a meeting with her for a face-to-face coaching session in my calendar and invite her.
 She receives it in her time zone and accepts the invitation which I see in my time zone.
-When it’s time for our Hangout, we both simply click on the link in the calendar, and there we are face-to-face and ready to get to work.
+When it’s time for our Zoom or Meet, we both simply click on the link in the calendar, and there we are face-to-face and ready to get to work.

 - We need to do research on handling taxation rules for working with clients outside our province or country.

-- We must have a written Agreement that spells out expectations explicitly.
+- We must have a written agreement that spells out expectations explicitly.
 Good to seek legal advice on the wording of agreements and contracts

 - How do we assure others that we are qualified to do the work we say we will do?